ultraJeff/rhacm-workshop/04.Application-Lifecycle/README.md

 <hub> $ oc apply -f placementrule-dev.yaml
 ```

 * **Subscription** - Create a subscription that binds between the defined above **PlacementRule** and **Channel** resources.
 The subscription will point to the relevant path on which the application resources are present - _04.Application-Lifecycle/exercise-application/application-resources_.
-Furthermore, the Subscription will point to the **dev** branch, in order to deploy the development version of the application.
+Furthermore, the Subscription will point to the **dev** branch to deploy the development version of the application.

 ```
 <hub> $ cat >> subscription-dev.yaml << EOF